 (f) Deadlines.
 Where a specific date or deadline is identified in this chapter, the information or documentation subject to the deadline must be submitted on or before 5:00 p.m.
 Austin local time on the day of the deadline.
 If the deadline falls on a weekend or holiday, the deadline is 5:00 p.m.
 Austin local time on the next day which is not a weekend or holiday and on which the Department is open for general operation.
-Unless otherwise noted deadlines are based on calendar days.
+Unless otherwise noted or provided in statute, deadlines are based on calendar days.

+(g) Documentation to Substantiate Items and Representations in an Application.
+In order to ensure the appropriate level of transparency in this highly competitive program, Applications and all correspondence and other information relating to each Application are posted on the Department’s website and updated on a regular basis.
+Applicants should use the Application form posted online to provide appropriate support for each item substantiating a claim or representation, such as claims for points, qualification for set-asides, or meeting of threshold requirements.
+Any Application that staff identifies as having insufficient support information will be directed to cure the matter via the Administrative Deficiency process, unless the missing documentation is determined to be a Material Deficiency.
+Applicants are reminded that this process may not be used to increase a scoring item’s points or to change any aspect of the proposed Development, financing structure, or other element of the Application.
+The sole purpose of this mandatory Administrative Deficiency will be to substantiate one or more aspects of the Application to enable an efficient and effective review by staff.
+Although a responsive narrative will be created after Application submission, all facts and materials to substantiate any item in response to such an Administrative Deficiency must have been clearly established at the time of submission of the Application,

 §11.2.Program Calendar for Competitive Housing Tax Credits.